HubSpot/offline/README.md

 Checking
 --------

 Offline ships with two methods for checking the connection.
-One makes a request for a tiny image hosted on a cloudfront account for the benevolence of all, the other makes an XHR request against the current domain, hoping to get back any sort of response (even a 404).
+One makes a request for your `/favicon.ico` file , the other makes an XHR request against the current domain, hoping to get back any sort of response (even a 404).

-You can change the url of the image to be one you control, if you like:
+You can change the url of the image, if you like:

 ```javascript
 Offline.options = {checks: {image: {url: 'my-image.gif'}}};
 ```

-Loading an image was chosen (rather than a script file), because it limits the potential damage if a hostile party were to be in control of it.

 You can also switch to the XHR method: